bengrunfeld/study-notes/cheesemaking/3_cheesemaking_process.md

 The job of cheesecloth is not only to hold loose curds in the form, but to assist whey move to drainage holes in the mold.
 The fewer the holes, the more important this job becomes.
 If the cloth weave is too open for the texture of the curd, curd bits will plug the holes.
 It is important to prepare the cloth before placing the curd in the form.
 This is best done by rinsing the sanitized cloths with some warm whey from the vat.
 Doing this rinses chemicals away and puts the cloth at roughly the same `pH` as the curd.

-Toward the very end of pressing, the cloths may be removed from some type sod cheeses so that any pattern from the form (e.g. basket weave form) can be embossed on the surface.
+Toward the very end of pressing, the cloths may be removed from some `type sod?!?` cheeses so that any pattern from the form (e.g. basket weave form) can be embossed on the surface.

 ##### How much pressure to use